noynaert/vue3act311/notes/0010_Getting_Started.md

 * We won't write all that much JavaScript
 * We will be creating and manipulating objects in JavaScript
-* Even if we are not using a lot of JS, what we will do pushes the syntaxjhyojny 2
+* Even if we are not using a lot of JS, what we will do pushes the limits a bit.

 ## Vue vs React vs Angular